matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/hello-world.md

 ### Paying fees using testnet paymaster

-The zkSync account abstraction feature allows you to integrate [paymasters](../developer-guides/aa.md#paymasters) that can pay the fees entirely for you, or swap your tokens on the fly.
+The zkSync Era account abstraction feature allows you to integrate [paymasters](../developer-guides/aa.md#paymasters) that can pay the fees entirely for you, or swap your tokens on the fly.

 We will use the [testnet paymaster](../developer-guides/aa.md#testnet-paymaster) that is provided on all zkSync Era testnets.